DLFrameworkBug/DLFrameworkBugsData/README.md

 This is a dataset created to support paper: **Toward Understanding Deep Learning Framework Bugs**

 To fully research the characteristic and distribution of bugs in DL frameworks, we collected closed and merged pull request from four famous DL library repositories: TensorFlow, PyTorch, MXNet and Deeplearning4J.
-In total we analysed 954 pull requests and collected 800 bugs.
-All bugs are recorded in the excel table.
+For each DL framework, we analyze 250 latest bugs.
+In total we analysed 1,250 pull requests and collected 1000 bugs.
+All bugs are recorded in the `dataset.xlsx` file.

 ## Repository